jamesthesnake/jamesthesnake.github.io/_posts/2024-01-30-postgres-distrubed.md

 Any network latency between client and database server will already be a noticeable factor in the overall duration of a transaction.
 When PostgreSQL itself is a distributed system that makes internal network round trips (e.g. while waiting for WAL commit), the duration can get many times higher.

+Why is it bad for transactions to take longer?
+Surely humans won’t notice if they need to wait 10-20ms?
+Well, if transactions take on average 20ms, then a single (interactive) session can only do 50 transactions per second.
+You then need a lot of concurrent sessions to actually achieve high throughput.

+Having many sessions is not always practical from the application point-of-view, and each session uses significant resources like memory on the database server.
+Most PostgreSQL set ups limit the maximum number of sessions in the hundreds or low thousands, which puts a hard limit on achievable transaction throughput when network latency is involved.
+In addition, any operation that is holding locks while waiting for network round trips is also going to affect the achievable concurrency.